anthony-mills/raspberrypi-carputer/README.md

 In the near future the following features are planned:

 * Ironing out issues with return trips on the trip meter.
 At the moment the issues seem sporadic and needs further collection of real "on road" data to debug.

+* The ability to control the screen brightness on the official Raspberry Pi Touchscreen using the display controller board v1.1 and above.

 * The ability to save a play queue to the MPD filesystem as a playlist